animesh88/BookService/README.md

 If you use this project, then please let me know the purpose at animesh.chaturvedi88@gmail.com

+Use NetBeans (enabled with Glassfish) to import and use the project.

+I request anyone that can complete the incomplete verses of Bhagwat Gita (BG) and Bible in the Web service.

 Please cite or refer following research papers
 6. Animesh Chaturvedi, Aruna Tiwari, Shubhangi Chaturvedi, and Dave Binkley “Service Evolution Analytics: Change and Evolution Mining of a Distributed System”, IEEE Transactions on Engineering Management, Accepted.
 IF: 2.784